27 Western Avenue

 Spat Oyster Cellar

 Located downstairs from Pearl, Spat specializes in raw bar and local seafood.
 Cozy and warm, sit at our beautiful marble bar to watch "the game" (or Turner Classic Movies!) or by the gas fireplace on chilly nights.
-Spat has occasional hours and is open more frequently in winter
+Spat is currently closed.

 Pearl Kennebunk Beach